 Bottom line is valuations make no sense in the interest rate market.
-Would you loan money for 30 years at 3% to a government that is so deeply in debt that it is mathematically impossible to repay its debt?
+Would you loan money for 30 years at 3% to a government that is so deeply in debt that it’s mathematically impossible to repay its debt?
 Of course not!
-It is insane.
+It’s insane.
 Completely insane.

 Appropriate Investment Strategy

-Only you can decide what is appropriate for your portfolio.
+Only you can decide what the appropriate investment strategy is for your portfolio.

-However, as I teach here and here, investing done right is about building a portfolio of favorable risk/reward ratios resulting in positive mathematical expectation.
-This is the math that governs how money compounds and it is inviolable.
+This is the math that governs how money compounds and it’s inviolable.
 Mathematical expectation trumps all other investment considerations, and bonds show limited upside potential with strong downside risk.

 You are now armed with the necessary knowledge.
 The choice is yours.